 How are soaps scented?

 All my soaps are scented with essential oils, rather than synthetic fragrance oils.
-Essential oils have natural therapeutic qualities and provide scent without using phthalates, hormone disrupters, or chemical sensitizers.
+Essential oils have natural therapeutic qualities and provide scent without using phthalates, hormone disrupters, or syntheticcs sensitizers.
 If you’d like an unscented soap, the Honey Oat and Gentle Coconut are great options.

 How are your soaps coloured?